 - 30 April: Victory Day.
 Celebrates the fall of Saigon and the reunification of Vietnam in the year of 1975.

 Popular destinations include Ho Chi Minh City, Hanoi, Sapa, Hoi An, Hue, Nha Trang and the Mekong Delta.
-Among the eight World Heritage Sites are Halong Bay and the monuments of Hué Monuments.
+Among the eight World Heritage Sites are Halong Bay and the Hué Monuments.
 Here are some itinerary ideas:

 - Mekong Delta: Ho Chi Minh City – Can Tho – Cu Chi Tunnels – Ben Tre